BluePurplePro/Dell-Inspiron-3580-Hackintosh/Increase_DVMT_Pre-Allocated_to_64MB_on_Dell_Inspiron_15_3580.md

 - [MaLd0n's How to fixing your DVMT Pre-Allocated for the perfect Hackintosh](https://olarila.com/topic/40092-how-to-fixing-your-dvmt-pre-allocated-for-the-perfect-hackintosh/)

 ## Introduction
-I already found the VarOffset (VarStoreInfo/VarName): 0x8E7, VarStoreId: 0x1 (Name: Setup) inside the Inspiron 3580's BIOS (version 1.30).
+I already found the VarOffset/VarStoreInfo/VarName value (0x8E7) & VarStoreId (0x1|Name: Setup) inside the Inspiron 3580's BIOS (version 1.30).
 All you have to do is create a boot drive for editing value on 0x8E7 in Setup to 0x2.

 ![00](https://github.com/user-attachments/assets/9b3c6d58-0426-4b96-b3b6-a10f62b3d3bf)